Donovand4/ConditionalAccessPolicyReport/README.md

 # Outputs
-    Exports .html and .csv files that contains the Conditional Access policies and Named Locations
+    Exports .html and .csv files that contains the Conditional Access policies and Named Locations When opening or importing the .csv file, ensure proper formatting by defining the delimiter as a semi-colon.

 # Notes
     The script will connect to the Microsoft Graph service and collect the required information.
     If PowerShell logs an error message for MaximumFunctionCount or MaximumVariableCount.
 This can be increased using the below.